 These days, the south Brooklyn apartment I share with my partner has a wide harbor view and the comfort of the Manhattan skyline a short ferry ride away.
 My EZ Pass bill is insane, mostly from crossing the Verrazzano Bridge back to the New Jersey towns where I raised my kids.

 Of course, I continue to talk to random people on city streets — nearby in Bay Ridge and Tribeca; or in places like Santiago and Mexico City.
 Or Hanoi, Cape Town and Buenos Aires.
-Also Pittsburgh and Palm Springs, each among many stops on recent road trips.
+Also Pittsburgh and Palermo, each among many stops on recent road trips.
 Maybe it’s to capture someone’s image.
 Or to find the best coffee, and hear travel advice, if not to report on their fashion spending habits.
 I don’t need boxer shorts as an ice-breaker, just curiosity.